keapick/KaraokeToVideo/README.md

-# KaraokeToMp4, converts mp3+cdg to mp4
+# KaraokeToVideo, converts mp3+cdg to mp4

 Project to learn a bit about Apple's media APIs.